codespaces-contrib/codespaces-multi-dev-container-compose/README.md

 2. Create a PowerShell version of the `open-codespace-dev-container.sh` script for Windows.
 3. Cache VS Code Server between development containers to avoid having to download it multiple times.
 4. Look for ways to further reduce steps.
+5. Update the Remote - Containers documentation to describe the pattern this way.

 ## Adapting the sample for your own use

-This sample applies the same [patterns](https://code.visualstudio.com/remote/advancedcontainers/connect-multiple-containers) use for Remote - Containers for this same scenario.
+This sample applies the same [patterns](https://code.visualstudio.com/remote/advancedcontainers/connect-multiple-containers) used in Remote - Containers for this same scenario.
 To adapt for your own use:

 1. Modify the extensions and contents of each dev container by updating the `Dockerfile` and `devcontainer.json` file in `container-1-src` and `container-2-src` as needed.
 You can also rename the folders.
 2. If you need to add another folder, copy the contents of `container-1-src` to create a new folder.
 Then update `docker-compose.yml` and add a new section for your container.
 For example, if you created a `container-3-src` folder, you could add a new section like this: